sap-tutorials/abap-core-development/tutorials/abap-environment-authorization-control/abap-environment-authorization-control.md

 For this purposes, the generated business object checks the authorization object `S_TABU_NAM` with the CDS entity `ZI_ERRORCODE###` and the activity `03` (read) / `02` (modify).

 [To consume the service](https://help.sap.com/docs/btp/sap-abap-development-user-guide/consuming-services-in-ui) of the generated business object in the CUBCO app, you must define an IAM app and assign the service to the app.
-It ensures that you can define the required authorizations and allows your business user to consume the service in the CUBCO app.
+This ensures that you can define the required authorizations.

 First, you create the IAM app yourself.
 As a next step, you create a business catalog and a business role that you can assign to your business user.